 The flash is an extremely important part of any photographer's kit, but it can also be a very intimidating for those who are looking to outfit themselves for the first time.
 Choosing a flash requires some decent technical knowledge of your camera, as well as a clear idea of your needs as a photographer.
 To help, we've put together this comprehensive buyer's guide, giving you the ins and outs of picking a flash, followed by our seven favourites.
 Read on and know exactly what you're looking for when you go shopping.

 In this image, a flash has been positioned on the left-hand side of the frame at a 45-degree angle to the subject.
-This allows the subject to be brighter than the background,
+This allows the subject to be brighter than the background, which makes them 'pop'

 Basically, a camera flash is something that produces a flash or burst of artificial light that can help to illuminate dark or low-light scenes during a photography session.
 Flashes can come in many different forms.
 You're probably familiar with built-in flashes that many entry-level and enthusiast cameras come with.
 These are built into the camera and typically pop up when used.
 They can be handy in a pinch, but because they are typically low powered and because they are positioned so close to the camera's lens they will often cause red-eye and other unappealing effects.
 What we'll be focusing on this article however are external flashes.
 These are separate units you can connect to you camera via the hotshot mount, although most will also be able to be placed in a separate location and triggered remotely by your camera (possibly via their own remote triggering mechanisms or possibly through the use of a separate remote triggering accessory).
 These types of flash units are also commonly called speedlights.